 Some complaints about poor packaging.
 Product isn’t tamper resistant, which remodelers in certain states need to be aware of due to building codes.

 Higher amperage enables faster device charging through USB ports.
 Customer service can help walk through installation issues.
 Press-on faceplates included.

 Some reports of USB ports failing after a few months.
 Always-on LED indicator continuously draws power.
-Use caution when loosening terminal screws, as they arrive already backed out.
+Use caution when loosening terminal screws because they arrive already backed out.

 Reliable.
-Installation is simple, and electrical box fits perfectly into standard-sized boxes.
+Installation is simple, and electrical box fits perfectly into standard-size boxes.